Tuskegee Airmen: Formation

 During training, Tuskegee Army Air Field was commanded first by Major James Ellison.
 Ellison made great progress in organizing the construction of the facilities needed for the military program at Tuskegee.
-However, he was transferred on 12 January 1942, reputedly because of his insistence that his African-American sentries and Military Police had police authority over local Caucasian civilians.
+However, he was transferred on 12 January 1942, reputedly because of his insistence that his African-American sentries and Military Police had police authority over local white civilians.

-His successor, Colonel Frederick von Kimble, then oversaw operations at the Tuskegee airfield.
+His successor, Colonel Frederick Kimble, then oversaw operations at the Tuskegee airfield.
 Contrary to new Army regulations, Kimble maintained segregation on the field in deference to local customs in the state of Alabama, a policy that was resented by the airmen.
 Later that year, the Air Corps replaced Kimble.
 His replacement had been the director of training at Tuskegee Army Airfield, Major Noel F. Parrish.
 Counter to the prevalent racism of the day, Parrish was fair and open-minded and petitioned Washington to allow the Tuskegee Airmen to serve in combat.

 The strict racial segregation the U.S. Army required gave way in the face of the requirements for complex training in technical vocations.
 Typical of the process was the development of separate African-American flight surgeons to support the operations and training of the Tuskegee Airmen.
 Before the development of this unit, no U.S. Army flight surgeons had been black.

 Training of African-American men as aviation medical examiners was conducted through correspondence courses, until 1943, when two black physicians were admitted to the U.S. Army School of Aviation Medicine at Randolph Field, Texas.
 This was one of the earliest racially integrated courses in the U.S. Army.
 Seventeen flight surgeons served with the Tuskegee Airmen from 1941 to 1949.
 At that time, the typical tour of duty for a U.S. Army flight surgeon was four years.
 Six of these physicians lived under field conditions during operations in North Africa, Sicily, and other parts of Italy.
 The chief flight surgeon to the Tuskegee Airmen was Vance H. Marchbanks Jr., MD, a childhood friend of Benjamin Davis.

 The accumulation of washed-out cadets at Tuskegee and the propensity of other commands to "dump" African-American personnel on the post exacerbated the difficulties of administering Tuskegee.
 A shortage of jobs for them made these enlisted men a drag on Tuskegee's housing and culinary departments.

 Trained officers were also left idle as the plan to shift African-American officers into command slots stalled, and white officers not only continued to hold command but were joined by additional white officers assigned to the post.
 One rationale behind the non-assignment of trained African-American officers was stated by the commanding officer of the Army Air Forces, General Henry "Hap" Arnold: "Negro pilots cannot be used in our present Air Corps units since this would result in Negro officers serving over white enlisted men creating an impossible social situation."